kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/synch_02.md

-# under review - this will be removed as soon as I verify it's good to go

 ### UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #2

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.